bhitov/snapconnect/README.md

 install expo go on an android phone

-download the `.env.local` file and put it in the root directory install packages `npm install` run `npm run start:firebase`. scan the qr code in expo go. sometimes you have to hit the `r` key too? might as well to be safe
+download the `.env.local` file and put it in the root directory (send to ash over slack but I can send it to whoever is reviewing this directly if that is easier, just send me a message) install packages `npm install` run `npm run start:firebase`. scan the qr code in expo go. sometimes you have to hit the `r` key too? might as well to be safe